-In those moments you look at the rock and you think, “I wish I was up there”.
+In those moments you look at the rock and you think: “I wish I was up there”.

-There is a more direct route from the North, starting with a steep footpath ending close to the lower northern crest.
-The crux is that along the escarpment there are a few difficult spots where you walk (or more like crawl in my case) a bit too close to the precipice for comfort and, again, it is not obvious how to negotiate the ravines to get to the highest viewpoint.
+Luckily there is a more direct route straight up from the lodge, starting with a steep footpath through coffee-banana-cardamom plots close to the lower northern crest.
+The crux is that along the escarpment there are a few difficult spots where you may come close to the precipice and you have to negotiate the ravines to get to the highest viewpoint.
 So yesterday we mapped these routes together with our neighbour George, born and raised on this very mountainside.
 Lushoto tour guide Anthony and four brave guests also joined.

 We ascended along the Northern route up to the lower viewpoint (the red track on the map).
 From there we crossed over to the highest viewpoint and returned through the bush more to the North.
 This latter route is not difficult but without George we would have gotten lost in the shrubs.